OpenDSA/OpenDSA/RST/en/Development/LambdaCalculus.rst

 The grammar above is quite concise, since it contains only two non-terminals.
 Yet it generates an infinite set of expressions that represent all computable functions!
-Recall that the expressive power of BNF grammars comes from recursion.
-Note that the second and third production in the grammar above are recursive.
+Recall that the expressive power of BNF grammars comes from recursion, which is present in both the second and third productions in the grammar above.

+The following slideshow demonstrates how to use the grammar above to build the parse tree for a given lambda expression.

+.. inlineav:: parseTree ss
+   :output: show

 **Questions to ponder**